Please use the index links below to jump to a section further down this page:

 Patronage of bus services

-The number of Passenger Journeys made in Surrey is more than 27 million, of which 8 million are on services which we financially support.
+In a normal year before the pandemic, the number of Passenger Journeys made in Surrey is more than 27 million, of which 8 million are on services which we financially support.

 We have no control over fares charged on commercial services or those operated by London Buses.
 On most contracted services, fares are set by the operator at a level they feel is commercially-justifiable.
 Fares have to be within a maximum fare scale depending on the length of journey, as laid down by us.
 The issue and acceptance of multi-journey or multi-operator tickets is at the discretion of the operator.
 In the case of most of our contracted services, the bus operator retains the fare money collected.

 Types of bus stop